 Grantee's annual project application review and scoring criteria evaluated subrecipient's past performance.
-In Program Year 2021 (PY21) projects still dealt with residual effects due to the COVID-19 pandemic.
-A strategy shift that led to more avenues for greater spending did not shift spending to desired levels due to newly-funded projects also experiencing pandemic-related delays.
-While overall CDBG spending still did not meet the intended target, funds obligated to more shovel-ready projects will increase spending for the upcoming program year.
-Progress toward achieving the goals identified in the PY2020-24 Consolidated Plan (ConPlan) continued at a slow pace.
-Economic impacts of the pandemic increased community needs and complicated subrecipient program operations.
-All five goals are addressed in the PY22 AAP.
-Consistent with the ConPlan, the majority of resources have been allocated to support the creation of affordable housing units and improving the homeless crisis response system.
+In PY22, projects address post-pandemic housing and economic needs.
+A previous strategy shift to more avenues for greater spending did not reach desired levels due to shifting economic conditions that limited feasibility of newly funded projects.
+As overall CDBG spending still did not meet the intended target, funds obligated to newly identified shovel-ready projects will increase spending for the upcoming program year.
+Progress under goals identified in the PY2020-24 Consolidated Plan (ConPlan) continued at a slow pace.
+Subrecipient program operations are still responding to economic impacts of the pandemic.
+All five goals are addressed in the PY23 AAP.
+Consistent with the ConPlan, most resources have been allocated to support the creation of affordable housing units and improving the homeless crisis response system.